terrier-org/terrier-core/doc/configure_indexing.md

 Compression
 -----------

-By default, Terrier uses Elias-Gamma and Elias-Unary algorithms for ensuring a highly compressed direct and inverted indices, however starting with version 4.0 Terrier now has support for a variety of state-of-the-art compression schemes including PForDelta.
+By default, Terrier uses Elias-Gamma and Elias-Unary algorithms for ensuring a highly compressed direct and inverted indices, however since version 4.0 Terrier has support for a variety of state-of-the-art compression schemes including PForDelta.
 For more information about configuring the compression used for indexing, see the [documentation on compression](compression.md).

 More about Block Indexing
 -------------------------